McShelby/hugo-theme-relearn/exampleSite/content/introduction/quickstart/_index.en.md

 ### Use as a Git Submodule

-If you're using [Git](https://git-scm.com/) for your project, you can start a repository now
+If you're using [Git](https://git-scm.com/) for your project, you can create a repository now

 ````shell
 git init